Last updated: May 4, 2026

 Bottom line: Arkansas can pay some family caregivers, but not through a simple statewide senior caregiver stipend.
-In real life, the main path is Arkansas Medicaid through IndependentChoices, often tied to ARChoices in Homecare or another Medicaid category that covers personal care.
+The main real path is Arkansas Medicaid through IndependentChoices, often tied to ARChoices in Homecare or another Medicaid category that covers personal care.

-A senior in Arkansas may be able to have an adult child or other relative paid, but a spouse, legal guardian, power of attorney directing care, or income payee generally cannot be the paid worker under the main Medicaid rules.
-If Medicaid is not in place, or the only caregiver is the spouse, you usually need a backup path such as Veterans Affairs help, respite support, PACE in a few Arkansas regions, or a private-pay care plan.
+A senior in Arkansas may be able to have an adult child or other relative paid.
+A spouse, legal guardian, power of attorney directing care, or income payee generally cannot be the paid worker under the main Medicaid rules.
+If Medicaid is not in place, or the only caregiver is the spouse, you usually need a backup path such as Veterans Affairs help, respite support, PACE in some Arkansas regions, or a private-pay care plan.

 Emergency help now